STIXProject/stixproject.github.io/getting-started/sample-walkthrough/index.md

 Finally, the meat of the document: a STIX indicator.
 Once again, STIX indicators are used to give context to what it means when a particular CybOX pattern matches data that was observed in an environment.
 In many cases the Indicator will contain an Indicated_TTP field that describes the TTP that the pattern indicates, but in this case we just have a simple description.

 <div class="well well-sm">The reason this walkthrough focuses on indicators, and the reason we'll go in depth now, is that indicators are one of the most common components used in STIX content today.
-If you want to see an in-depth walkthrough of another component, e-mail {{ site.contact_email }} and let us know.</div>
+If you want to see an in-depth walkthrough of another component, e-mail <a href="mailto:{{ site.contact_email }}">{{ site.contact_email }}</a> and let us know.</div>

 There's a lot going on up there, so let's take a look at each element one at a time.